-52. Academics such as Daniela M. Witten of the University of Washington describe the development of collaborative filtering systems as directed to solving problems arising out of so called Big Data (a term for modern networked computers that capture considerable volumes of data).
+56. Academics such as Daniela M. Witten of the University of Washington describe the development of collaborative filtering systems as directed to solving problems arising out of so called Big Data (a term for modern networked computers that capture considerable volumes of data).

 Collaborative filtering is one example of a statistical method that has been newly-developed in the context of Big Data, in order to answer a question that didn't arise with Small Data.
-Collaborative filtering systems are used by companies like Amazon to suggest to a customer items that he or she might
+Collaborative filtering systems are used by companies like Amazon to suggest to a customer items that he or she might want to purchase, based on his or her past purchase history as well as purchases made by other customers.37

-53. Collaborative filtering systems, such as the system taught in the '282 patent were directed to solving a problem unique to the internet using uniquely computer based technologies.
+57. Collaborative filtering systems, such as the system taught in the '282 patent were directed to solving a problem unique to the internet using uniquely computer based technologies.